tomakita/Colorful.Console/README.md

 # Usage Notes

+Console colors can be set back to their defaults using the **Colorful.Console.ReplaceAllColorsWithDefaults** function.

+Individual colors in the console's color palette can be replaced using the **Colorful.Console.ReplaceColor** function.

 **Colorful.Console** can only write to the console in 16 different colors (including the black that's used as the console's background, by default!) in a single console session.
-This is a limitation of the Windows console itself, and it's one that we weren't able to work our way around.
+This is a limitation of the Windows console itself (ref: [MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682091(v=vs.85).aspx)), and it's one that we weren't able to work our way around.
 If you know of a workaround, let us know!